Intradural extramedullary metastases

-Please refer on leptomeningeal metastases (brain) to a general discussion focused on the brain's subarachnoid space involvement.
+Please review leptomeningeal metastases (brain) for a general discussion focussed on the brain's subarachnoid space involvement.

-The age at presentation depends on tumour type.
+The age at presentation depends on tumor type.
 Metastases from central nervous system malignancies generally occur at a younger age.

-In the paediatric population, the most common intradural extramedullary neoplasms are leptomeningeal metastases resulting from primary brain tumours whereas in adults non-CNS tumours are most commonly encountered.
+In the pediatric population, the most common intradural extramedullary neoplasms are leptomeningeal metastases resulting from primary brain tumors whereas in adults non-CNS tumors are most commonly encountered.
 Multiple lesions are common.